John R. Graham (composer)

 John Roderick Graham is an American film composer.
-He is best known for his film scores to Kingsglaive: Final Fantasy XV and the score for the taiga drama Kirin ga Kuru.
+He is best known for his film scores to Kingsglaive: Final Fantasy XV and the score for the taiga dramas Kirin ga Kuru and "Berabou" or, in English, "Unbound."
 He is also known for the scores to The Royal Treatment (film), Bitch Slap, Lange Flate Ballær 2, and American Strays.
 He won first prize for Best Original Score for his music in "Alleged" at the Michigan Film Festival, and won Best Soundtrack Album for his score for Long Flat Balls II at the Just Plain Folks awards.

 Life and career

 Graham was born in Charlottesville, Virginia.
-During his youth he studied at Charterhouse School in Surrey, England, studying singing and orchestral writing.
+During his youth he studied singing and orchestral composition at Charterhouse School in Surrey, England.
 Graham began his career singing and playing in bands, while studying traditional orchestral music.
 After Charterhouse, Graham pursued his studies at Williams College, Stanford University, and UCLA, focusing more and more on film music over time.

 Graham's first film score was written for Full Contact, a film directed by Rick Jacobson, whom he has also worked with at other times, including, most recently, on "The Royal Treatment (film)".
 He has also worked with James Brolin on "The Royal Hearts," My Brother's War, and Pensacola: Wings of Gold.